As an Amazon Associate I earn from qualifying purchases.

-I hate to give glib or indirect answers on a question like this, but here, it’s a necessity.
+I hate to give glib or indirect answers to a question like this, but here, it’s a necessity.
 The best concealed carry method for big guys is whatever works best in each individual’s situation.
 Big belly?
 Don’t appendix carry.
 Mobility issues?
 Don’t ankle carry.
 Don’t carry a man-purse?
-Well you shouldn’t be carrying off-person anyway!
+Well, you shouldn’t be carrying off-person anyway!

-Outside the Waist Band (OTW or OWB depending who you are…)
+Outside the Waist Band (OTW or OWB depending on who you ask…)

 Inside the Waist Band (IWB)

 IWB carry has almost all the benefits of carrying outside of your pants.
 If you are a big guy and have to cinch your belt pretty tight to keep your pants up, it can get uncomfortable and make drawing difficult.
 On the plus side, however, it’s much easier to conceal beneath a t-shirt!
 The best IWB holster for fat guys will be relatively flat, rigid, and have all the accessory holders you could want!

 Since you already know that I’m a huge fan of Alien Gear, the best IWB holster for fat guys isn’t hard to guess.
 The latest version of the Alien Gear Cloak Tuck.
 It is made of incredibly high-quality materials, sits very securely on a belt, and allows you to test out a number of different carry positions to find out which is most comfortable for you (try 3 or 5 o’clock if you need a starting point).